paulbuis/CS121-Lab2/README.md

 ```

 ### Cropping

-This function will take `Picture` and return a new cropped `Picture`:
+This function will take a `Picture` object and return a new cropped `Picture`:
 ```java
 public static Picture crop(Picture oldPicture, PixelLocation location,  RectagleSize newSize) {
     final Picture newPicture = new Picture(newSize.width(), newSize.height());